udacity/create-your-own-adventure/english/meditate/meditate.md

 You recently read that meditation helps you feel more awake, relieves stress, and helps you prepare for the day ahead.

+You decide to whip out your iPhone 4s (yes, it's probably about time that you upgrade your phone) and open the Headspace meditation app.

-So you begin to meditate for 30 minutes and when you finish, you feel more refreshed than ever.
+After getting comfortable and settled, you begin to meditate for 30 minutes and when you finish, you feel more refreshed than ever.

 The vision of dancing women flying from cloud to cloud are magical.